Lumi-supercomputer/lumi-userguide/docs/software/containers/julia.md

 Here we present examples of running scheduled [Julia](http://julialang.org/) jobs as a [container jobs][container-jobs].

-Assuming you have a Julia singularity image file `julia_latest.sif` (e.g. created using `singularity pull docker://julia`), Julia can be executed interactively on a single [LUMI-C][lumi-c] node with N threads by allocating N CPU cores:
+Assuming you have a Julia Singularity image file `julia_latest.sif` (e.g. created using `singularity pull docker://julia`), Julia can be executed interactively on a single [LUMI-C][lumi-c] node with N threads by allocating N CPU cores: